daigokk/pylockinamp/README.md

 # pyliamp
 - This Python library is a wrapper of LIA project.
-- The LIA is a project that implements a real-time software lock-in amplifier on Windows.
+- The LIA is a project that implements a real-time software lock-in amplifier with Digilent Analog Discovery device on Windows.
   - https://github.com/daigokk/LIA/
 ## Usage
 1. Install Dependencies